Sand Valley

 Off the course, the resort's lodging and communal spaces reinforce the golf-first ethos.
 Accommodations are modern, comfortable, and intentionally understated, while evenings gravitate toward fire pits, shared meals, and conversations that linger well past sunset.
 The atmosphere is relaxed but purposeful, attracting golfers who care deeply about architecture without taking themselves too seriously.

 Sand Valley works because it respects the past while understanding the modern golfer.
-It asks you to make the effort, plan carefully, and commit—especially if The Lido is your goal—but rewards that commitment with golf that feels both timeless and unmistakably alive.
+It asks you to make the effort, plan carefully, and commit.
+But it rewards that commitment with golf that feels both timeless and unmistakably alive.

 Erin Hills